 18. People can feel biased to certain questions in a questionnaire.
-This may be due to the fact that the respondent may be penalised when answering such questions truthfully.
+This may be due to the fact that the respondent may be penalized when answering such questions truthfully.

-19. Questionnaires provide very less stability with the response processes in taking a survey.
+19. Questionnaires provide very little stability with the response processes in taking a survey.

 20. Questionnaires may not be suitable for certain people.
 It may not be suitable for illiterates or people who have reading problems.